WWP (EP): Promotion

-Performances
+Performances and controversy

 On 21 August 2025, Tyla performed "Mr. Media" in São Paulo, Brazil, and addressed a social media feud regarding her identity, stating that, "too many people [are] lying on my name".

-Tyla faced backlash after she appeared on the Breakfast Club on 13 June 2024, where host Charlamagne tha God asked her directly about her ethnicity.
+Tyla faced backlash after she appeared on The Breakfast Club on 13 June 2024, where host Charlamagne tha God asked her directly about her ethnicity.
 Tyla did not respond, but her management intervened during the conversation.
 Hours after the interview was published online, Tyla took to Twitter to clarify that she never denied her Black identity.
-In September 2025, Nigerian singer Tiwa Savage sparked controversy during her appearance on the Breakfast Club, where she apologised on behalf of Tyla for identifying as Coloured.
-During Tyla's performance at the Global Citizen Festival in Central Park, New York, on 27 September 2025, she performed "Mr. Media" and responded to Tiwa with, "Sorry, not sorry".
+In September 2025, Nigerian singer Tiwa Savage sparked controversy during her appearance on The Breakfast Club, where she apologised on behalf of Tyla for identifying as Coloured.
+During Tyla's performance at the Global Citizen Festival in Central Park, New York on 27 September 2025, she performed "Mr. Media" and responded to Tiwa with, "Sorry, not sorry".

 Commercial performance

 WWP failed to chart on the US Billboard 200, where it moved 3,700 album-equivalent units in its first week.
-It debuted at number 11 on the Billboard World Albums chart.
+It debuted at number 11 on the US Billboard World Albums chart.